Introduction

 What if you don’t provide us with your personal information?

-In some circumstances we allow individuals the option of not identifying themselves, or of using a pseudonym, when dealing with us (for example, when viewing our website or making general phone queries).
-Donations may also be made anonymously, but in this case Justice Connect may not be able to issue a tax-deductible receipt.
+In some circumstances, where it is possible, we allow you the option of not identifying yourself, or of using a pseudonym, when dealing with us (for example, when viewing our website or making general phone queries or participating in our ‘anonymous’ surveys).

 How do we collect personal information?